m6devin/devic/readme.md

-Devic is a customized dictionary to store your new words and phrases you learn.
+Devic is a custom dictionary to store your new words and phrases you learn.

 You can add your new words and your own translation.